be5invis/Iosevka/doc/custom-build.md

 To make the font, first you need to have the files that contain the repository’s source code.
 Here are two ways:

- * Download [the archive of Iosevka’s source code](https://github.com/be5invis/Iosevka/archive/refs/heads/main.zip), then extract its contents into somewhere on your computer.
+ * Download [the archive of Iosevka’s source code](https://github.com/be5invis/Iosevka/archive/refs/heads/main.zip), then extract its contents somewhere on your computer.
  * [Cloning](https://git-scm.com/docs/git-clone) this repository using [Git](https://git-scm.com/):
     ```
     git clone --depth 1 https://github.com/be5invis/Iosevka.git